baoagent/baoagent-voice-server/README.md

 1. **Shared Client**: Use the `baoagent-llm-client` for standardized communication
 2. **Workflow Support**: Powers various BaoAgent workflows
-3. **API Consistency**: Maintains OpenAI compatibility for easy switching
+3. **API Simplicity**: Easy HTTP API for integration

 ## Troubleshooting

 ### Common Issues

-1. **Out of Memory**: Reduce `--max-model-len` or use a smaller model
+1. **Out of Memory**: Use a smaller model
-2. **CUDA Not Available**: Server will fall back to CPU (slower)
-3. **Port Already in Use**: Change port with `--port` option
+2. **Port Already in Use**: Change port with `ollama serve --port <port>`
-4. **Model Download Fails**: Check internet connection and disk space
+3. **Model Download Fails**: Check internet connection and disk space

 ### Performance Tips

-- Use GPU for better performance
+- Use Apple Silicon for best performance on Mac
-- Increase `--max-model-len` for longer contexts
+- Use smaller models for faster responses
-- Consider model quantization for lower memory usage
-- Monitor GPU memory usage with `nvidia-smi`
+- Monitor memory usage with Activity Monitor or `htop`

 ## Contributing